junh-ki/dias_kuksa_doc/docs/source/contents/hwsetup.rst

     $ sudo ip link set can0 up type can bitrate 1000000 restart-ms 1000 fd off
     $ sudo ip link set can1 up type can bitrate 1000000 restart-ms 1000 fd off

+* `bitrate` shall be set as the same as the CAN baudrate of the target vehicle.

 5-B. (CAN FD) If `can0` and `can1` are shown, configure and bring the interface up by commanding::

     $ sudo ip link set can0 up type can bitrate 1000000 dbitrate 2000000 restart-ms 1000 fd on
     $ sudo ip link set can1 up type can bitrate 1000000 dbitrate 2000000 restart-ms 1000 fd on

+* `bitrate` shall be set as the same as the CAN baudrate of the target vehicle.

 6. If you want to bring the interface down, command the following::